bob-erdman/developer-dot/communications/dev-guide_geo_soap/reference/cass-address.md

         <td><code>Zip4</code></td>
         <td><code>[string]</code> Zip code extension
         <br/>
-        4-digit Zip code extension.
+        4-digit Zip code extension
+        <br/><br/>
         If empty: the address is not <a class="dev-guide-link" href="/communications/dev-guide_geo_soap/geocode/cass/">CASS certified</a> and may not be deliverable by the Post Office
         </td>
       </tr>
     </tbody>